Data Intensive Research

 GW4 community leads

-University of Bristol: Professor William Browne, Professor Dave Cliff
+University of Bristol: William Browne (PI), Dave Cliff

 Developing capacity for research and development in data science is a major national priority.
 The clearest evidence for this was the announcement in the March 2014 UK Budget speech of £42M funding for the establishment of the national Alan Turing Institute (ATI).
-Despite none of GW4 universities becoming part of ATI, each has well-established research strengths in many aspects of data science and is in the process of establishing their own research institute in data science and related topics:
+Despite none of GW4 universities becoming part of ATI at the time of the application, each has well-established research strengths in many aspects of data science and is in the process of establishing their own research institute in data science and related topics:

 Data intensive research underpins many aspects of digital innovation and the recent South West England and South East Wales Science and Innovation Audit (SIA) highlighted the strengths both within GW4 and the wider community in this area.
 With the SIA as a springboard we would like to build on this to increase region wide coordination, communication, and cooperation of data science researchers and practitioners.